 Guideline Questions How has the Company complied?
 Communication with Shareholders Guideline 15.4 (a) Does the Company regularly communicate with shareholders and attend to their questions?
 How often does the Company meet with institutional and retail investors?
 Yes, the Company is committed to disseminating accurate and pertinent information to the Shareholders in a timely manner.
 Communications with Shareholders and investors are handled centrally at the ComfortDelGro Group level.
-In FY 2017, 180 meetings and conference calls were held with institutional investors and analysts and also participation in six investor conferences in Singapore, Kuala Lumpur and Hong Kong.
+In FY 2018, over 170 meetings and conference calls were held with institutional investors and analysts and also participation in eight investor conferences in Singapore, Kuala Lumpur, Hong Kong, Tokyo and Taipei.
 These provided access to a wide cross-section of institutional investors from around the world.
-For the retail investors, they can send in their queries through a link on the IR page of the Company's website.
-The telephone and email contact details of the ComfortDelGro Group Investor Relations & Special Projects Officer are also listed on the page.
+For the retail investors, the ComfortDelGro Group IR organised an investors presentation at the SGX Auditorium together with a local securities broker.
+Retail investors can also send in their queries through a link on the IR page of the Company's website.
+The telephone and email contact details of the ComfortDelGro Group Investor Relations Officer are also listed on the page.
 All Shareholders also have the opportunity to interact and speak with the Directors and Senior Management at the Company's AGMs and thereafter. (b) Is this done by a dedicated IR team (or equivalent)?
 If not, who performs this role?
-Yes, there is a dedicated IR team, which works closely with senior management to carry out the investor engagement programme. (c) How does the Company keep shareholders informed of corporate developments, apart from SGXNet announcements and the annual report?
+Yes, there is a dedicated IR team, which works closely with Senior Management to carry out the investor engagement programme. (c) How does the Company keep shareholders informed of corporate developments, apart from SGXNet announcements and the annual report?
 All announcements to SGX-ST, news releases, financial results, financial calendar and the Annual Reports are posted on the IR page of the Company's website.
 Guideline 15.5 If the Company is not paying any dividends for the financial year, please explain why.
 Not applicable.